 - 1. Clean the area around the spark plugs, and remove them. - 2.
 Remove the rewind starter from the engine. - 3.
-Install the TDC gauge in the spark plug hole, (magneto side) and adjust as follows: - a.
+Install the TDC gauge in the spark plug hole (magneto side) and adjust as follows: - a.
 Position the magneto flywheel at approximately TDC.

-- 1. TDC gauge on MAG side - 2.
-MAG side piston at TDC - b.
-Assemble the gauge to the adaptor and tighten the roller lock nut.
-Do not tighten the adaptor lock nut. - c.
-Screw the adaptor into the spark plug hole and tighten to prevent movement in the plug hole. - d.
+- TDC gauge on MAG side MAG side piston at TDC - b.
+Assemble the gauge to the adapter and tighten the roller lock nut.
+Do not tighten the - en the roller lock nut.
+Do not tighten the adapter lock nut. - c.
+Screw the adapter into the spark plug hole and tighten to prevent movement in the plug hole. - d.
 Position the dial face toward the magneto.
 Move the gauge down until the needle just begins to move, then move down a further 5 or 6 mm (approximately 1/4 in).
-Tighten adaptor lock nut by hand. - 4.
+Tighten adapter lock nut by hand. - 4.
 Locate the piston TDC position as follows: - a.
 Slowly rotate the magneto flywheel back and forth across TDC while observing the needle.
 Note that the needle stops moving only as the piston is changing direction. - b.
-Rotate the dial face so that "0" is in line with the needle when it stops moving. - c.
-Again, slowly rotate the magneto flywheel back and forth across TDC and adjust the dial face to "0", until the needle always stops exactly at "0" before changing direction. - d.
-"0" now indicates exact TDC.
+Rotate the dial face so that 0 (zero) is in line with the needle when it stops moving. - c.
+Again, slowly rotate the magneto flywheel back and forth across TDC and adjust the dial face to 0 (zero), until the needle always stops exactly at 0 (zero) before changing direction. - d.
+0 (zero) now indicates exact TDC.